abikirkham/FlexiBook/README.md

 - Continuously refining the ReadMe based on feedback from fellow students on Slack, with input from mentors such as Gareth Moore and Julia Kinivalova.
 - For the mock-up design, I used this [generator](https://techsini.com/multi-mockup/)
+- Emojis for the sub-headings to break the sections up in a more defined way, I used [GitHub Tools](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)

 For educational purposes only.